TimOetting/kirby-builder/README.md

 # Kirby Page Builder

-This Page Builder is an extended structure field for [Kirby CMS](https://getkirby.com) v2.2 and above.
-For older versions of Kirby check out the corresponding branch.

-The field adopts some ideas from this [post in the official kirby forum](http://forum.getkirby.com/t/choose-from-multiple-field-groups-within-a-structure-field/1296) and gives you the possibility to create an arrange different field sets rather then being limited by only one field set type per [structure field](http://getkirby.com/docs/cheatsheet/panel-fields/structure).
+This custom field for [Kirby CMS](https://getkirby.com) (v2.2 and above) lets you predefine content blocks with different field sets that can then be added and arranged inside the panel (Kirby's backend).

 ### Blueprint example
 ```yaml